BryanZhang938/recipe-complexity-insights/README.md

 For this test, the observed test statistic is approximately **-0.007** (as indicated by the red vertical bar).
 The corresponding p-value is **0.017**.
 Since the p-value is less than 0.05, we reject the null hypothesis.
 Therefore, we conclude that recipes with high complexity have lower average ratings than those with low complexity.

 ---

+# Framing a Prediction Problem

+**Problem Statement:**
+Our goal is to predict the user rating of a recipe based on various features, such as the number of ingredients, number of steps, and preparation time.
+The user rating is provided on a scale from 1 to 5, making this a classification problem.
+The response variable is `rating`.
+We chose this variable because it is a direct measure of user satisfaction and engagement with the recipe.
+Predicting the rating helps us understand how different recipe characteristics influence user satisfaction.

+**Evaluation Metric:**
+We will use the **F1-score** as our primary evaluation metric due to its effectiveness in handling class imbalance.
+Although accuracy could also be used as an evaluation metric, it can be misleading when certain classes are underrepresented.
+The F1-score, combining precision and recall, provides a more robust measure of performance across all classes, ensuring that the model is evaluated fairly even in the presence of imbalance.

+---